Rob Harley (American football): Pittsburgh

 The following year, Conklin was hired as the defensive coordinator for Narduzzi's inaugural staff at Pittsburgh and Harley was hired as the linebackers coach, getting to reunite with Narduzzi.
 During Harley's tenure at Pitt, he mentored at least 4 All-ACC linebackers, including SirVocea Dennis and Nicholas Grigsby.
 Harley also spent the latter four years as the recruiting coordinator for the Panthers.

 Arkansas State

-Since 2021, Harley has been the assistant head coach and defensive coordinator on Butch Jones’ staff at Arkansas State.
+From 2021 through 2024, Harley was the assistant head coach and defensive coordinator on Butch Jones’ staff at Arkansas State.
 Harley's continuously improved defensive squads helped turn the Red Wolves fortunes around, leading to a Bowl Game appearance in 2023 after a 5-year hiatus.
 During Harley's time in Jonesboro, ten defensive players earned All-Sun Belt honors.

 Northern Illinois

 Following the 2024 season, Harley returned to his native state of Illinois as the defensive coordinator for Thomas Hammock and the Northern Illinois Huskies football team.
+After Hammock left the team for a senior offensive assistant position with the NFL's Seattle Seahawks, Harley was named head coach by Northern Illinois to replace him on February 18, 2026.